Ebrahimi86/My-first-repository/README.md

 # My-first-repository
-this is my first repository and programming.
+this is my first repository for programming. first one is my name with some symptom.

-first " .py " file is about my first name.
+2th one is saying your birth year by asking your age